 - German-Heritage Society

-- Best Budget Hotel in Red River Cultural District: Hotel Indigo Austin Downtown
+- Budget Hotel in Red River Cultural District: Hotel Indigo Austin Downtown

-- Best Mid-Range Hotel in Red River Cultural District: Hyatt House Austin
+- Mid-Range Hotel in Red River Cultural District: Hyatt House Austin

-- Best Luxury Hotel in Red River Cultural District: Hotel ZaZa
+- Luxury Hotel in Red River Cultural District: Hotel ZaZa

-- Best Vacation Rental in Red River Cultural District: This Walker VR Loft
+- Vacation Rental Option in Red River Cultural District: This Walker VR Loft

 10. North Loop: Best Area for University Students